mrkyle7/SwrlList2/Readme.md

 N.B.
 When running in iOS, run `cordova prepare ios` to ensure your latest changes are built.

+To run the local browser, run `npm start`

 # How to publish

 ## Browser